17 Tips for Welding on a Budget

 Welding is both a skill and a science.
 The order in which welding is carried out affects product quality.
 The high temperatures involved may produce distortion and warping.
 With the right welding technique and practices, the undesired distortion and change can be controlled for better quality and reduced fabrication time.

 Experienced welders often have the skill to judge the type of distortion that may be produced by welding.
-For instance, they may assemble the parts with clearances that are different as compared to design.
-After welding is completed, the final clearance will then correspond to design.
+For instance, they may assemble the parts with clearances that are different from the design.
+After welding is completed, the final clearance will then correspond to the design.
 Professional welders know the changes that welding will introduce.
 Hence, they plan in advance how to compensate for the distortion.

 With adequate welding knowledge, experience and skill, you can produce high quality parts that have fewer welding defects.
 This will result in easier quality control and a higher production rate.